localstack/localstack-blog.github.io/content/2024-07-25-simulating-outages-for-local-cloud-apps-with-localstacks-chaos-api/index.md

 ### Error handling for the local outage

-Now that the experiment is started, the DynamoDB table is inaccessible, resulting in the user being unable to get or post any new product.
+Now that the experiment is started, the DynamoDB table is inaccessible, resulting in the user being unable to retrieve or create products.
 The API Gateway will return an `Internal Server Error`.
 To prevent this, include proper error handling and a mechanism to prevent data loss during a database outage.

 The solution includes an SNS topic, an SQS queue, and a Lambda function that picks up queued elements and retries the `PutItem` operation on the DynamoDB table.